 WHAT YOU NEED TO KNOW:

-Cardiac rehabilitation (rehab) is a program recommended to help you recover from a heart condition or procedure.
+Cardiac rehabilitation (rehab) is a program that is supervised by healthcare providers.
 A cardiac rehab team includes doctors, nurses, exercise specialists, physical or occupational therapists, dietitians, and mental health providers.
-These healthcare providers will help you understand how to manage your condition and prevent your symptoms from getting worse.
+The providers will teach you ways to strengthen your heart and prevent future heart problems.
+Cardiac rehab may help you live longer by keeping your heart as healthy as possible.
+The program helps you recover from heart procedures and surgeries.
+It also teaches you how to manage your heart condition.
 Cardiac rehab may last for several weeks or months, depending on your condition.
-The goal is to safely strengthen your heart, return to your normal daily activities, and prevent future heart problems.

 - You have any of the following signs of a heart attack: